First-order homotopical logic: The invariance theorem

 We make a small digression to discuss \emph{freeness}.
 In classical (``0-categorical'') algebra, a \emph{free} object (group, ring, etc.) is required to satisfy a certain universal property, which then determines it up to isomorphism.
 In the case of categorical structures, it is often more natural to impose conditions that determine the object under consideration up to \emph{equivalence}.
 However, there are usually different conditions which do this.

-In the case at hand, namely that of $\fibr{C}CB$ being a \emph{free $h^=$-fibration over $\B$}, the weakest such condition one could impose is that, for any other $h^=$-fibration $\fibr{C'}{C'}B$ over $\B$, there exists a morphism $\fib{C}\to\fib{C'}$ of fibrations over $\B$, and that,any two such morphisms are isomorphic; and this is in fact the definition we use.
+In the case at hand, namely that of $\fibr{C}CB$ being a \emph{free $h^=$-fibration over $\B$}, the weakest such condition one could impose is that, for any other $h^=$-fibration $\fibr{C'}{C'}B$ over $\B$, there exists a morphism $\fib{C}\to\fib{C'}$ of fibrations over $\B$, and that, any two such morphisms are isomorphic; and this is in fact the definition we use.

-A slightly stronger condition one could demand is that, given any $h^=$-fibration $\fib{C'}$, any f.p.\ functor $\phi:\B\to{}\B'$ can be extended to a morphism $(\phi,\Phi):\fib{C}\to\fib{C'}$ of $h^=$-fibrations, and for any natural isomorphism $\phi\to{}\psi$ to another f.p.\ functor, there is a natural isomorphism $\Phi\to\Psi$ lying over it.
-In fact, a free $h^=$-fibration (in the above sense) automatically satisfies this stronger universal property; the invariance theorem then says that, when $\fib{C'}$ is a 1D2F, $\fib{C}$ satisfies this property with respect to pseudonatural equivalences and not just natural isomorphisms.
+A slightly stronger condition one could demand is that, given any $h^=$-fibration $\fibr{C'}{C'}{B'}$, any f.p.\ functor $\phi\colon\B\to{}\B'$ can be extended to a morphism $(\Phi,\phi)\colon\fib{C}\to\fib{C'}$ of $h^=$-fibrations, and for any natural isomorphism $\phi\to{}\psi$ to another f.p.\ functor, there is a natural isomorphism $\Phi\to\Psi$ lying over it; let us call this the \emph{global} universal property, and the previous one the \emph{local} universal property.

+One can see that a free $h^=$-fibration (in the above sense -- i.e., satisfying the local universal property) automatically satisfies the global universal property.
+The invariance theorem then says that, when $\fib{C'}$ is a 1D2F, $\fib{C}$ satisfies the global universal property with respect to \emph{pseudonatural equivalences} and not just natural isomorphisms.

-The proof that $\fib{C}$ satisfies the stronger universal property proceeds (roughly speaking) by pulling back the fibration $\fib{C'}$ along the given functors $\phi,\psi:\B\to{}\B'$, showing that the natural isomorphism $\phi\to\psi$ induces an equivalence of fibrations over $\B$ between these pullbacks, and then appealing to the universal property of $\fib{C}$ with respect to $h^=$-fibrations over $\B$.
+The proof of the global universal property from the local one is more or less the same for natural isomorphisms and for pseudonatural equivalences -- indeed, we will prove both of them simultaneously -- and proceeds (roughly) by pulling back the fibration $\fib{C'}$ along the given functors $\phi,\psi\colon\B\to{}\B'$ and then appealing to the universal property of $\fib{C}$ with respect to $h^=$-fibrations over $\B$.